lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 - 1.27.x Patch 8, January 04 2022
   - Added Event LED feature: A new param "event_led" was added in "config.ini" (and also available on Feature menu) to enable Event LED feature.
 If enabled and when printing from TFT SD / TFT U Disk, during heating the TFT periodically sets the printer's (neopixel) LED color and TFT's knob LED color, if any, according to the current nozzle and bed temperatures.
   - Configurable suppression (hide) for common gcode file extension: new param "filename_extension" added in config.ini.
-If set to 0 (false), any file extension starting with ".g" or ".G" (e.g. ".g", ".gco", ".gcode" etc...) will be hidden in both List Mode / Icon Mode menu.
+If set to 0 (false), any file extension starting with ".g" or ".G" (e.g. ".g", ".gco", ".gcode" etc.) will be hidden in both List Mode / Icon Mode menu.
 That setting can also be changed from Screen->UI menu
   - Fixed incorrect sort order of files on USB/SD: The order of files shown on the display does not match the "Newest First" file order.
   - Fixed missing thumbnails while browsing icon list
   - Minor bug fixes and optimization